 Time: For the average dataset during an average week, it may take between two and five (2 and 5) working days to schedule the change.

 The queue is continually monitored and data is triaged as efficiently as possible.
-Similar datasets are grouped together into a single change window in order to minimise the impact on users.
+Similar datasets are grouped together into a single change window in order to minimise the impact to users.
 For example, if both the Department of Transport and Department of Primary Industries have registered new datasets to be included in the Marine public data service then those two requests are grouped together so they happen at the same time.

 Info: In most cases, the change queue works on a first in, first out basis.
 The datasets that have been in the queue the longest are processed ahead of newly added datasets.
 That said, if you have a need to release your data immediately, please get in touch to discuss prioritisation.